-Community Solar Garden (CSG)
+Community Solar Gardens

 In Minnesota, customers must be in the same or in an adjacent county to where the array is installed.
 CSG developers typically install these large arrays in rural areas where land is less expensive.
-For this reason, no CSGs are currently available for faith communities located in Ramsey and Hennepin Counties.

 In the Twin Cities and surrounding area, counties with CSGs include Washington, Chisago, Dakota, Sterns, Wright, and Carver.
 None are currently available in Ramsey or Hennepin Counties.